Chapter 1 Videos: Introduction to Fluid Mechanics

 Part 4: Introduction to Fluid Mechanics (18 min.)

-Additional basic concepts in fluid mechanics: Surface tension and capillary effects.
+More basic concepts in fluid mechanics: Surface Tension and Capillary Effects.

 YouTube Video

-Additional basic concepts in fluid mechanics: Surface tension and capillary effects.
+More basic concepts in fluid mechanics: Surface Tension and Capillary Effects.

 YouTube Video